philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 this  >>>  SomeClass.prototype
 ```

-Hopefully this isn't too confusing, but in case it is, the [customizing the private instance](https://github.com/philipwalton/private-parts#customizing-the-private-instance) section of the Private Parts README goes into much more detail about how it all works.
+Hopefully this isn't too confusing, but in case it is, the [customizing the private instance](https://github.com/philipwalton/private-parts#customizing-the-private-instance) section of the Private Parts README goes into more detail about how it all works.

 ## Protected Members and Class Hierarchies

 The Private Parts key function limits the access of private members to just the scope where its defined.
 But what if your programs contain subclasses that are defined in separate scopes or separate files altogether?
+How can you safely share access?

 Private Parts is a fairly low level privacy solution and doesn't attempt to solve all problems.
 It doesn't have an out-of-the-box solution for subclasses; however, it provides you with all the tools you'd need to build your own.